ggeoffrey/BFT/README.md

                 [[1 1 0] 1]
                 [[1 1 1] 0]]])

-;; Selec an output mode.
+;; Select an output mode.
 Default is :classic
 ;; it will use `land`,`lor` and `lnot` -logical and, logical or and logical not-

 (use-symbols! :classic)